annabreyer/coworking-app/doc/documentation.md

 The user can not change their password, this needs to be done by the password-reset function.

 # Back
-All POST/PUT/PATCH/DELETE requests are subscribed and are stored in the database.
-Except for uri's that do not modify the database, like the first booking step.
+Form submits made by the user, that change data in the database are serialized and stored in a user action table.

 # Admin
 User can be edited in the Admin area.
 Password can not be changed.
 No user can be created.